brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 By following these principles and adjusting to the specifics of the GPU architecture, one can achieve performance that approaches the physical limits of the device, enabling training and inference of long-context LLMs at feasible speeds.

 [^1]: Though there have been recent efforts to combine the two ideas, e.g. "Mixture-of-Head Attention" (MoH) where attention heads themselves are treated as experts and are sparsely activated.
+[^2]: 2:4 sparsity is a specific instance of a more generla N:M structured sparsity where a block of M consecutive weights must contain at most N non-zero values.
+This achieves excellent acceleration on modern GPUs.
+Coarse-grained sparsity refers to pruning entire channels or blocks, with less accuracy at high sparsity levels than N:M but a simpler implementation.

 1. Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 Attention Is All You Need.
 Advances in Neural Information Processing Systems (NeurIPS 2017), 30, 5998–6008.
 2. Dao, T., Fu, D. Y., Ermon, S., Rudra, A., & Ré, C. (2022).
 FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness.
 Advances in Neural Information Processing Systems (NeurIPS 2022)